 This isn't an exaggeration.
 Backers of the bill, including father and son state Sen. Don Gaetz, R-Destin, and state Rep. Matt Gaetz, R-Shalimar, wrote: "Consider an elderly woman in a dimly lit parking lot or a college girl walking to her dorm at night.
 If either was attacked, her duty was to turn her back and try to flee, probably be overcome and raped or killed."

 Except that is entirely untrue.
-The old law said:
+The old

 "The defendant cannot justify the use of force likely to cause death or great bodily harm unless he used every reasonable means within his power and consistent with his own safety to avoid the danger before resorting to that force.
 The fact that the defendant was wrongfully attacked cannot justify his use of force likely to cause death or great bodily harm if by retreating he could have avoided the need to use that force."